‘Teen Mom 2’ Leah Messer Is Feuding With Her Co-Star Amid Pregnancy Rumors

 Leah Messer is mom to 4-year-old Adalynn from her second marriage to Jeremy Calvert and twins Ali and Aleeah, 7, from her first marriage to Corey Simms.
 Since then, she has been linked to personal trainer T.R.
 Dues but never went public with the romance and doesn’t appear to have dated anyone since.

-After Adalynn claimed Leah Messer was pregnant, the longtime reality star took to Facebook in an attempt to clear the air with her fans and followers.
+After Adalynn had claimed Leah Messer was pregnant, the longtime reality star took to Facebook in an attempt to clear the air with her fans and followers.

 “You guyssss!!
 Kids say the craziesttt things.
 Of course other moms of young kids can totally relate,” Leah Messer wrote.
 “I am in an amazing place in my life & I have enough respect for all of you to tell you if I am pregnant!
 Let’s just say that you have to be In a serious relationship and intimate with someone for that to happen.
 The only male I’m cuddling is my brand new adorablee male puppy!
 Adalynn most definitely has a boisterous & creative personality.
 I was mortified to say the least, but that’s a little one for ya!”